ogradyc01/GoldenCheetah/Menu-Bar_Tools.md

 ***

 * Get Withings Data... - downloads all measure from your Withings weight scale.
-You need to configure your user id and public key in the ["Preferences: Passwords"] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Passwords) section for this to work.
+You need to configure your user id and public key in the [Preferences: Passwords](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Passwords) section for this to work.
 * Get Zeo Data... - downloads sleep data from your Zeo sleop monitor.
-You need to configure your user id and password in the ["Preferences: Passwords"] (https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Passwords) section for this to work.
+You need to configure your user id and password in the [Preferences: Passwords"](https://github.com/GoldenCheetah/GoldenCheetah/wiki/Preferences_Passwords) section for this to work.

 ***